 In 2025, the boarding fee will be $15,536 and the fee for international students will be $26,857.

 In addition to the boarding fee, amounts are required to cover individual services which may be provided for students.
 Individual services may include, but are not limited to, extras such as uniforms, tutoring, counselling, transport, medical services, medical supplies, camps and outings.

 Parents may be eligible for allowances or subsidies which can reduce costs.
 To find out more about your eligibility for these allowances and subsidies, download the Residential college costs for 2024.

 Applying for a place is an easy process and residential college managers are more than happy to help.

-LINC committees will provide a vital link between residential colleges and the community.
-There will be one LINC committee for each of the nine residential colleges.
-They comprise community members who provide advice and support to the college manager and staff.
+LINC committees provide a vital link between residential colleges and the community.
+Each of the 9 residential colleges has its own LINC committee, made up of community members.
+They provide advice and support to the college manager and staff.

 The role of the committee